chabErch/Linum/docs/source/renderers/svg_renderer.rst

 In header section you may determine header style.
-All of :ref:`linum_styles` may be used in ``header`` section and in its sub sections.
+All of :ref:`linum_styles` may be used in ``header`` section and in it's sub sections.

 There are three sub sections in ``header`` section: